In the News

 President Thomas S. Monson announced plans to construct this temple on April 5, 2015, during the Sunday morning session of April 2015 general conference.

 On Jan.
-26, 2019, Elder Robert C. Gay of the Presidency of the Seventy enacted the groundbreaking, while Elder David F. Evans, president of the Asia Area, offered the dedicatory prayer.
+26, 2019, Elder Robert C. Gay of the Presidency of the Seventy presided over the groundbreaking, while Elder David F. Evans, president of the Asia Area, offered the dedicatory prayer.

 A public open house for the Bangkok Thailand Temple was held from Sept.
 1 to Sept.
 16, 2023.
 A media day was also held Aug.
 28, and invited guests toured the building from Aug.
 29 to Aug.
 31, 2023.

-Elder Ronald A. Rasband of the Quorum of the Twelve Apostles will dedicate the temple on Oct.
+Elder Ronald A. Rasband of the Quorum of the Twelve Apostles dedicated the temple on Oct.
 22, 2023, during two sessions.

 President Thomas S. Monson announced plans to construct this house of the Lord on April 5, 2015, during the Sunday morning session of April 2015 general conference.